GG-space/gpseq-preprocessing-tutorial/pages/tutorial.md

 ## 3. Manual check

 This step will soon be performed by a script.
-Currently, the frequency of the cutsite and barcode values is checked to see that the expected barcode and cutsite sequences are the most frequent.
+Currently, the frequency of the cutsite and barcode values is checked to see that the expected barcode and cutsite sequences are the most frequent (`GCTTGTCA` and `AAGCTT`, respectively).

 ## 4. Filter by prefix